The slipper still fits!"

 Here’s the odd twist in the way we use these twin metaphors, though: David defeated Goliath.
 And in the end, Cinderella won the Prince’s hand.

-Perhaps the reason we so love the yearly emergence of a March Cinderella is because our own lives are easily viewed through the lens of this fairy tale.
+Perhaps the reason we so love the yearly emergence of a Cinderella team is because our own lives are easily viewed through the lens of this fairy tale.
 We all fill the shoes of Cinderella, each in our own way.

 Some are pounded into hopeless submission by life’s cruelties and setbacks.